pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 Earlier chapters established that collapse necessitates reorganization, and that stabilization strategies are selected under constraint.
 Power-based solutions are effective when coercive capacity is available and when devaluative engagement is tolerable.
 But these conditions are not universal.

 For some configurations, dominance is prohibitively expensive.
 Active rivalry risks mortification.
 Devaluation threatens self-coherence.
 Proximal confrontation carries unacceptable exposure.
-In such systems, the standard envy solution—forcing asymmetry downward—cannot be deployed without destabilizing cost.
+In such systems, the standard envy solution- forcing asymmetry downward - cannot be deployed without destabilizing cost.

 When power is unavailable, regulation does not disappear.
 It reroutes.